Robert J. Plemmons

-Robert James Plemmons (born December 18, 1938) is an American mathematician specializing in computational mathematics.
-He is the emeritus Z. Smith Reynolds Professor of Mathematics and Computer Science at Wake Forest University.
+Robert James Plemmons (December 18, 1938 – February 6, 2026) was an American mathematician who specialized in computational mathematics.
+He was the emeritus Z. Smith Reynolds Professor of Mathematics and Computer Science at Wake Forest University.
 In 1979, Plemmons co-authored the book Nonnegative Matrices in the Mathematical Sciences.

-Education and life
+Early life and education

-Plemmons was born in 1938 in the small town of Old Fort, North Carolina, and grew up in rural Appalachia.
+Plemmons was born on December 18, 1938, in the small town of Old Fort, North Carolina, and grew up in rural Appalachia.
 He attended Old Fort High School and graduated in 1957, having been the star athlete in both baseball and football.

 He attended Wake Forest University (WFU) on a full baseball scholarship.
 Former athletic director Gene Hooks was his baseball coach.
 In 1959, he held the record for earned run average.
 During the years 1959–61, he held the record for victories, innings pitched, strikeouts, and complete games, and made All-Conference Pitcher all three years.
 In the academic year 1960–61, he was awarded the WFU ACC Scholar-Athlete of the Year.
-Plemmons graduated from Wake Forest in 1961 with a Bachelor of Science Degree in Mathematics.
+Plemmons graduated from Wake Forest in 1961 with a Bachelor of Science degree in mathematics.

 During the early 1960s, Plemmons played professional baseball for four years with the Baltimore Orioles' minor league clubs.
 He played with the Tri-City Atoms, Aberdeen Pheasants, and Elmira Pioneers.

 In December 1963, he married Mary Jo Harris, also from Old Fort and a graduate of Old Fort High School.

-Plemmons attended graduate school at Auburn University from 1961 to 1965, receiving his PhD in Applied mathematics in 1965.
+Plemmons attended graduate school at Auburn University from 1961 to 1965, receiving his PhD in applied mathematics in 1965.
 He then held research positions with Martin Marietta in Orlando, Florida, and the National Security Agency in Ft.
 Meade.
 He served as a faculty member at the University of Mississippi from 1966 to 1967, before moving to the University of Tennessee Knoxville in 1967.
 In 1981, Plemmons moved to Raleigh, North Carolina, where he taught at North Carolina State University until 1990.
 While there, he founded the University of North Carolina System's Center for Research in Scientific Computation.
 Plemmons joined the faculty of Wake Forest University in 1990.
-In 2013, he retired from teaching, but still conducts research at WFU.
+In 2013, he retired from teaching, but still conducted research at WFU.
 He was also the professor and mentor of former NBA and WFU basketball player Rusty LaRue.